easytarget/esp32-cjmcu-531-demo/README.md

 #### Contributing
 * Fork the repo
-* Make a branch with a sensible neme in your fork and commit changes to that
+* Make a branch with a sensible nraeme in your forked repo and commit changes to that
 * Make a PR in this repo against your remote fork and branch
 * Explain what you are doing and don't be slapdash..
 I hate random.